BIOP/XT-Views-Manager/README.md

 discrepancies when loading views from one image to another in the form of offsets.
 To avoid this, either make sure that the Extents always start at 0,0,0 through `Edit > Image Properties...` and set the `Min` row to all zeros.

-Alternatively you can activate this checkbox, but please note that this offset only affects the Volume and any spots/surfaces or other elements will be now offset from the volume.
+Alternatively you can activate this checkbox, but please note that this offset only affects the Volume and any spots/surfaces or other elements that were previously computed will be now offset from the volume.
+Make sure that the Extents are properly set before performing any kind of analysis in your data.

+# Comments, bugs
+Please use the **Issues** part of this GitHub Repository.